 - Why Join CJA?

-- Watch for CJA’s quarterly magazine The Bench, monthly newsletter The Voice, and legislative and case updates.
+- Watch for CJA's quarterly magazine The Bench, monthly newsletter The Voice, legislative and case updates and periodic emails.
 Call us for information as you explore the judicial system.

 - CJA has group programs of Disability, Term Life and Long-Term Care for you and your family.
 Some of these need immediate action.
 Don't procrastinate!